 The Amherstburg area new home starts have increased considerably in the last few years.
 The greater family of schools should reasonably be able to accommodate any changes in the immediate future.
+Anderdon will be a potential concern.

-Like other secondary schools, General Amherst High School will experienced a slight decline in enrolment over the last 10 years.
+Like other secondary schools, General Amherst High School experienced a slight decline in enrolment over the last 10 years.
 With enrolment expected to decline from what used to be over 700 pupils to approximately 600 pupils, the school's utilization rate will fall below 50%.
 With a very high FCI and renewal needs, a Program and Accommodation Review concluded with an approved recommendation with General Amherst High School and Western Secondary School into a new build on a site in Amherstburg.
 The Board submitted business cases to the Ministry for School Consolidation grants and the Ministry announced the approval of funding for this new dual campus secondary school.
 Finally in September of 2022, North Star High School opened the doors to the 787 students to begin their new learning journey.
 The GECDSB was pleased that nearly the entire Western and General Amherst student populations transitioned into the new school.
 With factors such as new developments and a new school, we expect the enrolment of the school to stabilize over the next 10 years.

 Amherstburg Public School's student population is expected to slightly increase over the next decade, in part due to the initiation of the phased in dual track French Immersion program.
 Some limited development is projected within this area.
 Because of some surplus space in the building and a popularity with the French Immersion program, the Board implemented a French Immersion program in JK and SK for the 2016-2017 school year.
-Each year thereafter, the grade levels will move forward.
+Each year thereafter, the grade levels move forward.
 This allows for the FI program to draw from the Amherstburg, Anderdon, and Malden areas, decreasing the travel significantly to and from Sandwich West PS, the previous option.
-JK, SK, grades 1, 2, 3, 4, 5 and grade 6 French Immersion programming now exist at Amherstburg Public School.
+JK, SK, grades 1, 2, 3, 4, 5, 6, and grade 7 French Immersion programming now exist at Amherstburg Public School.
 This program is growing in popularity.
+A review of the program may be necessary because of inefficiencies with staffing with a smaller program.

 Anderdon Public School continues to operate at a high utilization rate.
 With the introduction of FDK in 2012, additional space was required.
 That same year, enrolment increased substantially over the summer months, likely as a result of the coterminous board's closure of a neighbouring elementary school.
 Capital funding from the implementation of FDK was not enough to assist with the resulting capacity challenges, thus, three portables were on site.
 It was expected that Anderdon's enrolment would decline slightly over the next 10 years but remain fairly consistent.
-In 2020, two portables were removed; however, new housing developments have been approved and they will potentially have an impact on enrolment pressures in the short term.
+In 2020, two portables were removed; however, new housing developments have been approved and they will potentially have an impact on enrolment pressures in the short term and portables still exist.
+As mentioned previously, this is a school that must be monitored closely with the recent development in the area.
+Anderdon is currently operating at 114% utilization rate.